On $L^p$ estimates for positivity-preserving Riesz transforms related to Schr\"odinger operators: boundedness for classes of potentials

 Note that each of the integrals in \eqref{eq:adRavfor} is finite and measurable by \thref{lem:contfk}, hence the limit gives a measurable function by the monotone convergence theorem.
 A short duality argument shows that if $L^{-a}(V^a)\in L^{\infty},$ then indeed $R_V^a$ is bounded on $L^1$ with $\|R_V^a\|_{1}\leqslant \|L^{-a}(V^a)\|_{\infty}.$

 Throughout this section we estimate the $L^{\infty}$ norm of $L^{-a}(V^a)$ in the form \eqref{eq:adRav}.
-This is allowed, since by the assumptions below both $e^{-tL}(V^a)(x)$ and the integral \eqref{eq:adRav} will turn out to be finite $x$-a.e.\ which permits us to take $N=\infty$ in \eqref{eq:adRavfor}.
+This is allowed since by the assumptions which we will impose on $V$ both $e^{-tL}(V^a)(x)$ and the integral \eqref{eq:adRav} will turn out to be finite $x$-a.e..
+This permits us to take $N=\infty$ in \eqref{eq:adRavfor}.